More detailed articles covering: A return to early church worship and message:

 - Other forms of artistic worship can be expressed.
 This may include art, dance, video, mime, drama, pictures, poetry, story-telling, etc.

-- Don’t get insular, keep in mind the mission to the world, work places and local community.
+- Don’t get insular, keep in mind the mission to the world, workplaces and local community.

-Not everyone can teach
+Not everyone can teach in multi-voiced worship.

 The Apostle Paul believed in the plurality of leadership.
 He wrote: